Lythenas/dotfiles/README.md

 ## Included Configs

-### Vim

-I use the native package manager of vim 8 (see https://shapeshed.com/vim-packages/ for a description).
-This means that all vim packages are git repositories themselves and are included as submodules in this repository.
-Before you can use any of the packages you need to run `git submodule init && git submodule update --remote`.
-To update the submodules use `git submodule update --remote` in this repository.

-Install with `stow vim`.

-### Neovim
+### Vim / Neovim

-I use [Plug](https://github.com/junegunn/vim-plug) to manage my nvim plugins.
-All plugins are configured in `.config/nvim/init.vim` and are downloaded with `:PlugInstall` in nvim.
+I use SpaceVim with my own configuration for both vim and nvim.

+Vim needs version >8 and `+python3`.

-Install with `stow nvim`.
+Install with `stow spacevim`.

+I kepts my old nvim config in this repo.
+Install them with `stow nvim`. **Note:** you should probably not use both configurations at the same time.

 ### Alacritty